bottlerocket-os/bottlerocket/PUBLISHING.md

 If you plan to update hosts rather than replace them, you'll need to make a repo.
 Initially, the repo will only contain the image you just built.
 Later, when you build updates, you can [add them to the repo](#configuring-your-repo-location), which allows your hosts to update to new versions.
+(If you don't have an `Infra.toml` file, it will always try to build a brand new repo.)

 ### Build process